danielgp/tableau-hyper-management/README.md

 - use Panda package to benefit of Data Frames speed and flexibility;
 - log file to capture entire logic details (very useful for either traceability but also debugging);
 - most of the logic actions are not timed for performance measuring so you can plan better your needs;
-- publishing a Tableau Extract (Hyper format) to a Tableau Server now is supported (since end of March 2020).
+- publishing a Tableau Extract (Hyper format) to a Tableau Server now is supported.

 ## Change Log / Releases detailed